---- Caution ---

-rt_raise() is essential if you are using the heap.
+--- Caution -- rt_raise() is essential if you are using the heap.
+Note If need() is called eneed() must be called first.
+This is done autom

-Note

 If rand() is called, srand() must be called first.
 This is done automatically during library initialization but not when you avoid the library initialization.